mediafly/extensions-documentation/extensions.md

 *Availability:* iOS, Android, Web Viewer, Win/Mac

-#### Add item to a Collection
+#### Add items to a Collection
+*mflyCommands.js:* mflyCommands.addItemsToCollection(_collection ID_, [_item ID_]) <br>
+*Description:* Adds items to the Collection.
+If Collection exists and it can be created, response code is 200.
+If Collection does not exist, response code is 404 with body { "message": "Collection not found." }.
+If item does not exist, response code is 404 with body "Item not found."

+	Example:
+		mflyCommands.addItemsToCollection("collection2id", ["item4id"]);

+*Availability:* iOS, Android, Web Viewer, Win/Mac

 *mflyCommands.js:* mflyCommands.addItemToCollection(_collection ID_, _item ID_) <br>
-*Description:* Adds the item to the Collection.
+*Description:* Adds a single item to the Collection.
 If Collection exists and it can be created, response code is 200.
 If Collection does not exist, response code is 404 with body { "message": "Collection not found." }.
 If item does not exist, response code is 404 with body "Item not found."

 	Example:
 		mflyCommands.addItemToCollection("collection2id", "item4id");